Skip to main contentScroll Top

 The next day, we returned to Bangkok, but not before stopping to visit the coast around Trat.

-Overview of the Trat coast
+Overview of the Trat coastline

 Small warning: watch out for jellyfish